Starting Track 3200m

 The regional qualifying for the 2a championships is around 10:45, and I'm hoping to get there.
 Because of how fast I've been improving, I don't really have any times for current mile, 2 mile, and 800m.
 I know I always run positive mile splits for a 5K, trying to run even/negative never worked out.

 I think your training plan should be decided on together with your coach.
-I can give you some general guidelines, but given your age that's all I will do.
+I can give you some general guidelines though.

 I can't give you some detailed training plan, then get you injured and then have your parents sue me!